trungk18/trungk18.github.io/_posts/2018-01-23-uncaught-type-error.md

 let deepProperty =
   obj.prop1 && obj.prop1.deepProp.veryDeepProp.veryVeryDeepProp;
 //Uncaught TypeError: Cannot read property 'deepProp' of undefined.
-//Same error as above because prop1 is an object which will be coerced to true so that obj.prop1.deepProp.veryVeryDeepProp operand will evaluated and throw and error
+//Same error as above because prop1 is an object which will be coerced to true so that
+//obj.prop1.deepProp.veryVeryDeepProp operand will be evaluated and throw and error

 let safeProperty =
   obj.prop1 &&